SalomePlatform/adao/doc/en/using.rst

 |eficas_save|, or the "*Save as*" button |eficas_saveas|, or by choosing the
 "*Save/Save as*" entry in the "*ADAO*" menu.
-You will be prompted for a location in your file tree and a name, that will be completed by a "*.comm*" extension used for JDC EFICAS files.
+You will be prompted for a location in your file tree and a name, that will be completed by a "*.comm*" extension used for the embedded case editor.
 This will generate a pair of files describing the ADAO case, with the same base name, the first one being completed by a "*.comm*" extension and the second one by a "*.py*" extension [#]_.

 .. _section_u_step3:

 STEP 3: Export the ADAO case as a YACS scheme
 ---------------------------------------------

-When the ADAO case is completed, you have to export it as a YACS scheme [#]_ in order to execute the data assimilation calculation.
+When the ADAO case is completed, you have to export it as a YACS scheme in order to execute the data assimilation calculation.
 This can be easily done by using the "*Export to YACS*" button |eficas_yacs|, or equivalently choose the "*Export to YACS*" entry in the "*ADAO*" main menu, or in the contextual case menu in the SALOME object browser.

   .. _adao_exporttoyacs01:
   .. image:: images/adao_exporttoyacs.png